 - Answer all the questions you have regarding your medical malpractice incident and the legal process involved.

-- Investigate the incident thoroughly and secure the evidence required to show fault and damages.
+- Investigate the incident thoroughly and secure the evidence required to prove negligence and show damages.

-- Ensure that your legal motions are filed before the statute of limitations expires.
+- Ensure that your legal motions are filed before the medical malpractice statute of limitations expires.

 - Handle all the negotiations and discussions with the other side, including the insurance company, and pursue a just settlement.